Janepark87/worldwise/README.md

 With an interactive world map, users can visualize their travel history, add new destinations, and relive their experiences.
 Whether you’re a casual traveler or a globetrotter, WorldWise helps you remember every city you've visited and share your journey with others.

+Explore the [WorldWise Demo](https://janepark87.github.io/worldwise/) to experience the app in action.

 ## Features
 - **Interactive World Map**: Track your footsteps across the globe by marking cities you've visited.
 - **Create & Manage Destinations**: Easily add new travel locations directly on the map.